MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/virtual-entities-auto-create-auto-refresh.md

 ## Overview

-Today, any changes in Microsoft Dynamics 365 Finance and Operations Data entity are not visible to Dataverse until there is a manual refresh from Dataverse.
-This feature aims to automatically refresh all virtual table metadata reliably and efficiently, ensuring timely updates in the Dataverse.
-This would remove the requirement of manually refreshing F&O entity into Dataverse.
-This also paves way for automatically creating virtual tables in Dataverse for Microsoft Dynamics 365 Finance and Operations Data entities.
+Changes made in Microsoft Dynamics 365 Finance and Operations on Data entity are visible to Dataverse through a manual refresh in Dataverse.
+The Auto Create and Refresh capability in Finance and Operations enables automatic metadata creation or modification in Dataverse immediately, reliably and efficiently.
+Automatic refresh of metadata ensures timely updates in Dataverse from Finance and Operations (F&O).
+Enabling Automatic Create and Refresh capability eliminates the need to manually refresh F&O entity into Dataverse.
+This capability paves way for automatically creating virtual tables in Dataverse for Microsoft Dynamics 365 Finance and Operations Data entities.

 ## Details
 ![Architecture of virtual entities for auto create and refresh.](media/AutoCreate_Refresh_Overview.png)

 **Auto Refresh:**
-* This feature activates upon package deployment.
+* Virtual Table Auto Refresh feature is activated when the supported version of package is deployed.
+Supported platform versions are - PU62 (7.0.7120.170) or PU63 (7.0.7198.123) or PU64 (7.0.7279.31) or later.
-* If modifications to an existing Dataverse Microsoft Dynamics 365 Finance and Operations Data entity are included in the deployed package, an X++ batch job (CDSVirtualEntityRefreshBatch) is triggered.
-This job executes approximately thirty minutes after the package deployment.
+* The package when deployed in Microsoft Dynamics 365 Finance and Operations will trigger an an X++ batch job (CDSVirtualEntityRefreshBatch).
+This batcj job is triggered thirty (30) minutes after successful deployment of feature package.

 **Auto Create:**
-* This feature is activated after Auto Refresh package deployment.
+* Auto create capability is activated when the supported version of the feature is deployed.
+Supported platform versions - PU63 (7.0.7198.123) or PU64 (7.0.7279.31) or later.
-* Any designated Microsoft Dynamics 365 Finance and Operations Data entity with "Dataverse.AutoCreate" metadata property set to "Yes" will automatically be enabled as a Virtual Table in the linked Dataverse environment.
+* In Microsoft Dynamics 365 Finance and Operations, the user has to set "Dataverse.AutoCreate" metadata property value to "Yes" to enable automatic creation of Virtual Table in the linked Dataverse environment.
-* The enabling process is managed by another batch job (CDSVirtualEntityAutoCreateBatch), which runs approximately ninety minutes following the package deployment.
+* The automatic virtual table creation in Dataverse from F&O is managed through a batch job (CDSVirtualEntityAutoCreateBatch).
+This batch is triggered ninety (90) minutes after successful deployment of feature package.

-Each failed entity refresh will be automatically retried up to 3 times.
-This retry limit is fixed and cannot be configured.
+** Failure ** arising due to automatic create or refresh has an automatic retry process.
+The automatic retry is currently fixed at 3 times and cannot be configured.

 ## Monitoring

-* The status of the new batch jobs can be monitored using the existing Batch Jobs form.
+* The status of the auto create or auto refresh batch jobs can be monitored using the existing Batch Jobs form.
 * Additionally, the status of Automatic Metadata Synchronizations can be checked using a newly created form.
 * To view the results of automatic metadata synchronizations, navigate to the new Finance and Operations form named "Virtual entity metadata sync status"
 * All automatically created and refreshed F&O entities will be displayed within this form.